Last Updated: August 10, 2026

 My job was to plan maintenance for the generators.
 Hoover Dam's powerplant has 17 main turbines, with nine on the Arizona side and eight on the Nevada side.
 When a generator is shut down for maintenance, each hour it is offline affects how much electricity is produced and how much revenue is generated.
 That is why the maintenance schedule must be carefully planned and followed.
 A large printed Gantt chart is posted next to the generator so everyone—mechanics, electricians, supervisors, and contractors—can quickly see the schedule and know what needs to be done during each shift.

-One of our main goals was to improve how they planned resources in Microsoft Project.
+One of our main goals was to improve how they planned resources in the software.
 Like many other organizations, the usual reaction when a project started falling behind was to add more people.
-With Microsoft Project, we could test this idea before actually bringing in extra workers.
-We created detailed schedules with expert task orders, different work shifts, special skills, and other staffing options.
+We could test this idea before actually bringing in extra workers.
+We created detailed schedules with expert activity orders, different work shifts, special skills, and other staffing options.
 This lets us see what would happen if we added or removed resources before making real decisions.

 The results often surprised us.
 Sometimes, adding an extra shift raised project costs by about $20,000 but shortened the schedule by only 10 minutes.
 These tests showed that simply adding more people does not always make a project finish faster.
 The real challenge is to match the right people with the right skills to the right activities at the right time.
 That is exactly what resource planning, workload analysis, and resource leveling are meant to do.

 Another important goal was to keep the organization's knowledge alive.
 The maintenance manager I worked with was considering retiring after more than 30 years at Hoover Dam.
-Together, we recorded much of his experience in detailed Microsoft Project plans.
-These plans showed not just the order of tasks, but also the skills, decisions, and lessons learned from each maintenance project.
+Together, we recorded much of his experience in detailed project plans.
+These plans showed not just the order of activities, but also the skills, decisions, and lessons learned from each maintenance project.
 In many ways, we were building a knowledge base for future maintenance planners.

 One unexpected bonus for me was getting to spend time with someone who loved Hoover Dam as much as I did.
 After working there for decades, he knew almost every part of the facility and was happy to share its engineering history, how it operates, and many great stories.
 This remains one of the most memorable consulting jobs of my career.